10 Oct Canadian Economic Forecast 2018: IMF and OECD Gives Canadian Economy Two Thumbs Up!

 Despite sluggish growth for its major trading partner, the IMF believes Canada is poised for growth of 3.6% this year and 3.7% in 2018.
 That has to sound good for job hunters, real estate agents, mortgage agents, house buyers, and business development managers alike.

 Underpinning all the optimism is the IMF’s belief in a broad-based global economic upswing.
 Does this mean the world has adjusted to US trade protectionism, or is Trump actaully unable to do anything about the US situation?
 The IMF points to Trump’s inability to get new tax laws passed and to the level of optimism globally.
+With Trump’s new tax bill passed, the US stock market could boom for at least one more year, and that’s good news for the Canadian economy.

 This might come as quite a surprise to most of us who haven’t heard such a rosy forecast for the world as a whole.
 However, much of the uncertainty of housing and stock markets was of a global nature and it may be subsiding.